Turbo Takeaways

-An amended refund is the additional refund amount the Internal Revenue Service (IRS) may issue if your amended return increases your refund amount.
-In some cases, an amended return can also increase your tax liability, and you may have to make a tax payment to the IRS.
+An amended refund is an additional refund amount the Internal Revenue Service (IRS) may issue if your amended tax return increases your refund amount.
+In some cases, an amended return can also increase your tax liability, and you may have to make an additional payment to the IRS.

 For example, if your original tax refund was $2,000, but the amended return increased your refund amount to $3,000, you’ll receive an additional $1,000 refund.